-Real estate investing sometimes feels like gambling: you place your bet and hope the numbers work in your favor.
-Unlike gambling, with real estate investment you can do plenty of research on your “bet” to determine your likelihood of winning big.
+Real estate investing sometimes feels like gambling: you place your bet and hope the numbers work in your favour.
+Unlike gambling, with real estate investment, you can do plenty of research on your “bet” to determine your likelihood of winning big.

 There are several factors you can spot before closing to let you know whether your investment may not be worthwhile.
 Features that affect the price per square foot and resale potential will ultimately impact your bottom line.
 Here are eight of them to watch out for:

 A wonky layout is hard to overcome when renting or reselling your investment property.
 Certain home layouts limit your potential rental or seller pool by placing limitations on the tenants.
 A house with no master bathroom and/or a shared bathroom may not appeal to families.
 Conversely, having to walk through the master bedroom to get to the only bathroom in the house is not ideal for anyone with roommates or who wants to host guests.
 Don’t invest in a layout that limits your resale potential.

 How do you make the call on a good floor plan versus a bad one?
 Walkthrough the house and ask yourself, “does this feel natural?”
 If you find yourself at odds with the layout, your future tenants or buyers likely will too.

 If you're a real estate professional looking for advertising and growth opportunities, click the learn more button below.